StefanHoutzager/elixir-dev-anywhere-docker/README.md

 19. Shutdown the running containers, remove the comment sign (#) in docker-compose.yml from the line - /var/lib/docker/volumes/intellij/_data/.IdeaIC2017.3/config:/home/ubuntu/.IdeaIC2017.3/config and restart with sudo docker-compose up -d

+20. If you get a http timeout error when bringing down the containers with sudo docker-compose down create a .env file with f.e. (default for COMPOSE_HTTP_TIMEOUT is 50)

+    COMPOSE_HTTP_TIMEOUT=200

 #Credits